Contents

 Remember

-The Accessibility Checker is useful for scanning and reporting on many common problems.
-However, it cannot test for colour contrast sufficiency, heading relevance, images of text and other fundamental issues that need manual review.
+The Accessibility Assistant is useful for scanning and reporting on many common problems.
+However it does not assess content and readability, along with other accessibility issues highlighted below.
+Heading relevance, images of text and other fundamental issues that need manual review.

 Techniques